wasphub/RElmah/README.md

 RElmah - Reactive ELMAH
 ======

 If you already used [ElmahR] in the past, you already know what **RElmah** is about.
 We want to monitor applications and receive real time notifications about unhandled exceptions.
 But the way things are done behind the scenes is totally redesigned to offer a true **reactive** experience to the developer.
+RElmah has clear goals: being a scalable streaming system for errors, with a modular and extensible design, and nevertheless minimal and simple.

 How is it done?
 ------

-RElmah has clear goals: being a scalable streaming system for errors, with a modular and extensible design, and nevertheless minimal and simple.
-In order to achieve those goals a strong focus has been put on specific characteristics:
+In order to achieve its goals a strong focus has been put on specific characteristics:

 - clean separation between server and client portions
 - true and independent client libraries for both JavaScript and .NET